18.8 C

 Pemulwuy: Earth, Crow, and Resistance

-Pemulwuy (c.1750–1802) was a Bidjigal warrior of the Dharug Nation and one of the most formidable resistance leaders against British encroachment and violence in Australia.
-Born near what the British would later name Botany Bay, he led a twelve‑year guerrilla war against British encroachment at Sydney Cove, transforming scattered acts of defiance into a sustained campaign of anti‑British resistance.
+Pemulwuy (c.1750–1802) was a Bidjigal warrior of the Dharug Nation and and one of the most formidable resistance leaders against British encroachment and violence in Australia.
+Born near what the British would later name Botany Bay, he led a twelve-year guerrilla war against the British at Sydney Cove, transforming scattered acts of defiance into a sustained campaign of opposition to British occupation.
 For his people, he was not only a warrior, but a carradhy — a clever man and spiritual healer — whose very body, name, and story were bound to the earth he fought to defend.

 Country and people

-Pemulwuy belonged to the Bidjigal (also written Bediagal) clan, part of the wider Dharug Nation whose Country encompassed much of what is now the western Sydney basin.
-Bidjigal lands stretched from the northern shores of Botany Bay along the Georges River, reaching west toward the places the British would later call Bankstown, Toongabbie, and Parramatta — the heartlands of the early penal colony’s farms and outstations.
+Pemulwuy belonged to the Bidjigal (also written Bediagal) clan, part of the wider Dharug Nation whose Country covered much of present-day western Sydney.
+Bidjigal lands extended from the northern shores of Botany Bay along the Georges River, reaching west to the areas later known as Bankstown, Toongabbie, and Parramatta—regions that became centers for early British farms and outstations.

-The British used the term “Eora” to describe the Aboriginal peoples of the Sydney coastal region, from a word meaning simply “here” or “from this place”.
-The Bidjigal were “woods people” rather than coastal fishers, but as the new settlement pushed inland, their hunting grounds, yam beds, and riverine food sources were fenced, grazed, and plowed under.
-Country, in this world, was not a neutral backdrop: it was a living spiritual matrix, structuring law, kinship, and identity.
+The British used the term “Eora” to describe the Aboriginal peoples of the Sydney coastal region, borrowing from a word meaning “here” or “from this place.”
+The Bidjigal, known as “woods people” rather than coastal fishers, saw their hunting grounds, yam beds, and riverine food sources steadily diminished as the British pushed inland into their territory.
+For the Bidjigal, “Country” was not a passive landscape but a living spiritual matrix that shaped law, kinship, and identity.

 Name, body, and the clever man

-The Dharug word pemul means “earth” or “clay,” signaling a profound connection between the man and the ground beneath his feet.
-In maturity, he was also known as Bemul Wagan or Butu Wagan — “earth and crow” — linking him to the crow, a powerful ancestral being in many Aboriginal cosmologies associated with transformation, cunning, and the capacity to cross between worlds.
+The Dharug word pemul means “earth” or “clay,” reflecting Pemulwuy’s deep-rooted connection to Country.
+In adulthood, he was also called Bemul Wagan or Butu Wagan—“earth and crow”—associating him with the crow, a significant ancestral being in Aboriginal cosmologies, revered for its transformative power, intelligence, and ability to traverse different realms.

-Physically, Pemulwuy’s body bore the marks of his role.
-Contemporary British observers noted two distinctive features: a blemish or “speck” in his left eye, and a clubbed or damaged left foot.
-Colebee, a Cadigal man who acted as a go‑between with the British, explained that this injury was not a congenital defect but a deliberate ritual wounding, marking Pemulwuy as a carradhy — a clever man, healer, and spiritual authority.
-In many Aboriginal traditions, such bodily difference signaled an enhanced spiritual vocation rather than a deficit.
+Pemulwuy’s body itself carried the signs of his spiritual authority.
+British observers noted two striking features: a blemish, or “speck,” in his left eye and a clubbed or injured left foot.
+Colebee, a Cadigal man who mediated with the British, explained that this foot injury was not a birth defect but a purposeful ritual wound, signifying Pemulwuy’s status as a carradhy—a clever man, healer, and spiritual leader.
+In many Aboriginal traditions, such physical distinctions marked a heightened spiritual calling rather than a limitation.

 As a clever man, Pemulwuy would have been responsible for healing, for mediating between the everyday world and the Dreaming, and for enforcing spiritual law, including ritual punishment.
 Over time, stories grew around him: that he could move between realms, that he could shape‑shift into a crow, that he was shielded from the lethality of British weapons.